-EL: Education level; NP: Number of pregnancy; FM: Family member; MA: Marriage Age; FD: Food diversity; PC: Pregnancy complication of education, increasing educational status was strongly associated with adequate DD.
+EL: Education level; NP: Number of pregnancy; FM: Family member; MA: Marriage Age; FD: Food diversity; PC: Pregnancy complication

+The education level of pregnant women is the single most important determinant of sufficient IDD.
+It was found that, in comparison to the level of education, increasing educational status was strongly associated with adequate DD.
 This finding is consistent with a similar study in Bangladesh (Islam & Sultana, 2019; Hossain et al., 2023).
 The reason for this could be that pregnant mothers with higher level of education are more likely to obtain knowledge about individual dietary needs and can easily comprehend educational messages spread through various media.
-For this reason, it anticipated that the proportion of pregnant women consuming an adequate variety of foods will increase as education levels rise (Mayén et al., 2021).
+For this reason, it anticipated that the proportion is of pregnant women consuming an adequate variety of foods will increase as education levels rise (Mayén et al., 2021).
 According to this study, the likelihood of consuming a sufficient variety of dietary items increased along with increased household income.
 Pregnant women with higher incomes per month tend to have higher IDD compared to lowincome pregnant women or the jobless.
 This could be explained by the fact that pregnant women with relatively high monthly incomes have more buying power and may be capable of paying for a variety of foods as compared to lowerincome pregnant women.
 A similar result was found in another study in Bangladesh (Hossain et al., 2023).